Cohort 1 applications are open. 20 seats. Program starts 13 July 2026. Apply now

 Frontend architecture

-Models, APIs, and product intelligence
+02 / Models, APIs, and product intelligence

 AI Backend Engineering

-For students who want to work on inference, data pipelines, services, and the backend systems behind an AI-backed product.
+Work on inference, data pipelines, services, and the backend systems behind an AI-backed product.

 Python services